 In July, the E.U. wrapped up acrimonious negotiations at a four-day summit to send a €1.8 trillion seven-year budget plan to European Parliament that includes a €750 billion coronavirus recovery fund for the hardest-hit nations.
 It was a big gamble — and win — for von der Leyen.

-The 2021-2027 E.U. budget plan, equivalent to USD$2.1 trillion, would provide €1.1 trillion for hundreds of E.U. programs.
+The 2021-2027 E.U. budget plan, equivalent to US$2.1 trillion, would provide €1.1 trillion for hundreds of E.U. programs.
 The commission, as the E.U.’s executive branch, proposed leveraging its €148 billion annual budget to issue collective bonds and use the proceeds for the stimulus.

 If parliament approves, the plan would mark the first time that the E.U. is given the collective power to raise and disperse money on its own, marking a significant step towards integration.